Ikey Solomon: Journey to be with his wife

-Ann Solomon had initially been assigned as a servant to police officer Richard Newman, but quarrels broke out and she was sent to the Tasmania's Female House of Correction.
+Ann Solomon had initially been assigned as a servant to police officer Richard Newman, but quarrels broke out and she was sent to the Van Diemen's Land Female House of Correction.
 Solomon made a number of requests that Ann be assigned to him.
 Lieutenant-Governor Arthur finally agreed to the assignment after Solomon entered into a £1,000 bond to guarantee that his wife would not escape from the colony, and a number of local publicans and merchants, including John Pascoe Fawkner, entered into sureties of £100 or £200 each.

 Arrest and return to England

 The warrants for Solomon's arrest finally arrived in November 1829 aboard the Lady of the Lake.
 Hobart authorities immediately arrested him.

 Solomon's counsel, however, had him brought before the court on a writ of habeas corpus.
 The judge approved Solomon's release because of a technical fault in the London warrants, but fixed bail at £2,000, with four sureties of £500.

 Solomon's friends found it difficult to raise so much money.
 Lieutenant-Governor Arthur finally issued a warrant in his own name against Solomon.
 Police arrested Solomon and placed him on board the ship Prince Regent to be sent back to England.

 Sydney and Hobart newspapers denounced the governor's refusal to abide by the principles of habeas corpus.
 Thomas Capon, the chief constable, had to accompany Solomon on the voyage because the ship's master refused to guarantee Solomon's safe arrival.